-Figure 5-5.
+Figure 6-5.
 Layout Options Dialog Box - with Block Flow enabled

-5.6.2 Timing-Driven
+6.6.2 Timing-Driven

 Timing-Driven Place and Route is selected by default.
 The primary goal of timing-driven Place and Route is to meet timing constraints, specified by you or generated automatically.
-Timing-driven Place and Route typically delivers better performance than Standard Place and Route.
+Timing-driven Place and Route delivers better performance than Standard Place and Route.

-If you do not select Timing-driven Place and Route, timing constraints are not considered by the software, although a delay report based on delay constraints entered in SmartTime can still be generated for the design.
+If you do not select Timing-driven Place and Route, timing constraints are not considered by the software, although timing reports based on timing constraints can still be generated for the design.

-5.6.3 Power-Driven
+6.6.3 Power-Driven